20tab/twentytab-gmaps-places/README.md

     ```
     ..and so on.
 Check all attributes, properties and methods available directly on the model.

-7. The app includes the useful 'flags' sprite and css (http://flag-sprites.com/), so you can automatic generate flags in a easy way (or just use **country_code** in your custom flags tool)
+7. The app includes the useful 'flags' sprite and css (http://flag-sprites.com/), so you can automatically generate flags easily (or just use **country_code** in your custom flags tool)

     your_template.html
     ```django